30+ Shocking Workplace Stress Statistics – By Age and Gender, Top Causes and Coping

 It is well known that a workplace’s environment can affect employees’ morale, productivity, and mental health.

-According to the ADAA’s workplace productivity statistics, employees identify workplace productivity (56%) and believe that relationships with colleagues and peers (51%) are the two main areas where anxiety and stress have the most significant adverse effects on workers.
-While around 58% of workers have quit their jobs or are considering doing so due to toxic office politics.
+According to the ADAA’s workplace productivity statistics, employees identify workplace productivity (56%) and believe that relationships with colleagues and peers (47%) are the two main areas where anxiety and stress have the most significant adverse effects on workers.
+Around 58% of workers have quit their jobs or are considering doing so due to toxic office politics.

 Management and leaders teams can determine the responsibilities & workload, strategic direction, as well as teams’ overall morale.